mpanighetti/dnd5e-rhythmancy/ch-3-rhythmancy-classes.md

 _11th-level Wild Composer feature_

 Your ear for the songs of the natural world allows you to channel your magic through that musical structure.
-While you are Attuned to an _instrument of the wild_, you can expend the instrument's charges to cast any ranger spell you know as if it is a rhythmancy spell.
+While you are Attuned to an _instrument of the wild_, you can expend the instrument's charges to cast ranger spells you know as if they are rhythmancy spells.

 Additionally, when you cast _animal friendship_, _beast bond_, _locate animals or plants_, _speak with animals_, or _speak with plants_ in this manner, the charge cost is reduced by 1.